7 ways our Careers Team have adapted to the ‘New Normal’

 Thanks to this flexibility, BIMM students can still observe lessons virtually and even host their own at the end of the TDP.
 SAM has continued to provide many individual tutorials for those interested in the opportunity and even set them up for future placements.

-“At this time, it is very important for educators to act dynamically, adapt, and evolve, which SAM and BIMM Institute have done with great speed and success”, says Ben Stringer, Managing Director.
+“At this time, it is very important for educators to act dynamically, adapt, and evolve, which SAM and BIMM Institute has done with great speed and success”, says Ben Stringer, Managing Director.

 Ben told us about student Amber Dewstow who enjoyed her shadowing so much that she decided to apply to study the PgCert in Birmingham, has been accepted and will be able to teach for ‘SAM Online’ in the future.
 All this has been made possible from the partnership between SAM and BIMM.